 Who are we?

-Induslynk Training Services Private Limited, a company having its registered office at, Plot No.85, Sector-44, Gurgaon, India 122002 ("we", “our” or “us”) take the security of your personal data very seriously and are committed to protecting and respecting the privacy of the users (“you” or your”) of our Mettl platform (the “Platform”).
+Induslynk Training Services Private Limited, a company having its registered office at, 7th and 8th Floor, Good Earth Business Bay, Sector 58, Gurgaon 122098 ("we", “our” or “us”) take the security of your personal data very seriously and are committed to protecting and respecting the privacy of the users (“you” or your”) of our Mettl platform (the “Platform”).

 What is this privacy notice for?